Lubbock Matadors SC

+Lubbock Matadors SC is a semi-professional men's soccer club based in Lubbock, Texas.
+Founded in 2021, it competes in USL League Two, an amateur league in the United States league system.
+It previously played in the National Premier Soccer League.
+It plays its home games at the 8,471-capacity Lowery Field.

 History

 On December 14, 2021, the National Premier Soccer League announced a new expansion team would be placed in Lubbock for the 2022 season.
 The ownership effort was led by former DC United and FC Dallas front office member Michael Hitchcock, along with Texas Tech alumni Brent McCarty, David Joyner, Eric Cunningham, and Lance Patton.

 The Matadors announced Paul Gilbert as the team's first head coach on December 20.

 The team's first game was an NPSL matchup against Fort Worth Vaqueros FC on Monday, May 9 at Lowery Field.
 Their first game of the season ended in a 3–1 loss drawing in 4,239 fans for the first NPSL game in Lubbock.

 On Friday May 30, 2025, the Matadors set a franchise record attendance with 6,223 fans in attendance for their home opener of the 2025 season.

 Lubbock qualified for its first U.S. Open Cup in 2024 based on its league results from the previous season.